-To install WordPress with Redis Cache, enter Centminmod menu using the following command via SSH.
+To install WordPress with Redis Cache, enter the Centminmod menu using the following command via SSH.

 WordPress Redis NGINX Setup

 You will then be shown Centminmod Menu.
 Installing WordPress with cache plugins is easy.
-Select menu #22 to begin to install WordPress + Cache plugins and all are automated process.
+Select menu #22 to begin to install WordPress + Cache plugins and all are automated processes.

 Here you are required to enter you domain name for vhost creation, email address, FTP and WordPress admin credentials as well.